- Any poet who meets one of the below criteria on the date of the submission deadline, in any given year, is eligible:

 - Only online submissions are accepted for the prize through Submittable: poets.submittable.com/submit.

-- The original manuscript in Spanish must be .doc, .docx, or .pdf files.
+- The manuscript submission must be .doc, .docx, or .pdf files.

 - An acknowledgements page should not be included in the submission.
 Applicants who have published poems in magazines may include acknowledgment notes in the “Acknowledgements” field of the submission manager.